nautobot/nautobot-app-ssot/docs/dev/contributing.md

 The branching policy includes the following tenets:

-* The develop branch is the primary branch to develop off of
+* The `develop` branch is the primary branch to develop off of.
-* PRs intended to add new features should be sourced from the develop branch.
+* PRs intended to add new features should be sourced from the `develop` branch.
 * PRs intended to address bug fixes and security patches should be sourced from the develop branch.
 * PRs intended to add new features that break backward compatibility should be discussed before a PR is created.